J0hnMatrix/Synology-Update-DNS-from-DHCP/README.md

          - synology_dhcp_dns_autoupdate

 - Copy all the files in this folder
-- Change the value of the "settings" file if required.
+- Change the content of the "settings" file if required
 - Give execution permission for the file "install.sh"
 - Install the script by launching "./install.sh"
 - Change permissions to 775 for all files in the folder /var/services/homes/admin/scripts/synology_dhcp_dns_autoupdate/bin/
 - Manually launch the script S99pollDHCP.sh located in /usr/local/etc/rc.d
-- Check the "log" folder in "dhcp_dns_changes" folder to see if a logfile has been created.
+- Check the "log" folder in "dhcp_dns_changes" folder to see if a logfile has been created and check its content with: tail -f /var/services/homes/admin/scripts/synology_dhcp_dns_autoupdate/logs/dhcp-dns.log

-- Check the "dns_backups" folderif a backup has been done.
+- Check the "dns_backups" folder if a backup has been done
-- Check the content of the logfile with the command tail -f /var/services/homes/admin/scripts/synology_dhcp_dns_autoupdate/logs/dhcp-dns.log

-- Check your the Forward/Reverse Zones in your DNS Server if they have been successfully updated.
+- Check your the Forward/Reverse Zones in your DNS Server if they have been successfully updated
-- Reboot the router for running the script in the background and check again if all is updating correctly.
+- Reboot the router for running the script in the background and check again if all is updating correctly
 - Take a beer! =)